Man charged in 5-year-old's Mall of America fall told police he had a plan to kill

 Police said that Aranda had no connection with the child's family and that his motive for the alleged attack was unclear.

-An attorney for Landen's family released a statement Monday thanking people for their support as the boy continues to recover.
+An attorney for Landen's family released a statement Monday thanking people for their support.

 "His condition has very little change at this point, but we are hoping to get some good news back from some upcoming tests in the next few days," the statement said.
 "The family is continuing to request privacy during this time."